Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Isomorphism theorem and special projective functors

-We are going to represent this diagrammatically by what we call a Verma path of length $d$ (depending on the parameter $\delta\in\mZ_{\geq 0}$, similar to the diagrams in \cite{BSIII}, \cite{BS_walled_Brauer}.
-Note that, since the weights $\la^i$ and $\la^{i+1}$ differ only by some $\pm \epsilon_j$ and let $r_i=|\lambda^i_j|$ and $s_i=|\lambda^i_j \pm 1|$, the associated weight diagrams differ precisely at the coordinates $r_i$ and $s_i$.
-We first draw the weight sequence as a sequence of weight diagrams from bottom to top.
-Then for each $i=1,\dots,d-1$, we insert vertical line segments connecting all coordinates strictly smaller or strictly larger than $r_i$ and $s_i$ that are labelled $\down$ or $\up$ in $\lambda^{i}$ and $\lambda^{i+1}$.
-Then connect the remaining coordinates $r_i$ and $s_i$ of $\lambda^{i}$ and $\lambda^{i+1}$ as in the appropriate one of the following pictures:
+We are going to represent this diagrammatically by what we call a Verma path of length $d$ (depending on the parameter $\delta\in\mZ_{\geq 0}$), similar to the diagrams in \cite{BSIII}, \cite{BS_walled_Brauer}.
+Note that, since the weights $\la^i$ and $\la^{i+1}$ differ only by some $\pm \epsilon_j$ and let $r_i=|\lambda^i_j|$ and $s_i=|\lambda^i_j \pm 1|$, the associated weight diagrams differ precisely at the coordinates $r_i$ and $s_i$. \begin{definition} The {\it Verma path} associated with a weight sequence \eqref{wseq} is given as follows: first draw the corresponding sequence of weight diagrams from bottom to top. \abovedisplayskip0.45em \belowdisplayskip0.3em